 During the fiscal year ended December 29, 2018, the Compensation Committee consisted of Messrs.
 O'Brien and Miller and Ms. Chapin, all of whom were "independent directors" of the Company and were not officers of the Company.
 Selim A. Bassoul, Chairman of the Board, President and CEO of the Company, participated with the Board in reviewing and approving certain components of compensation of other executive officers and senior managers.
 Recommendations concerning the compensation of Mr. Bassoul were made by the Compensation Committee to the Board.
-During 2018, no member of the Compensation Committee was, or formerly was, an officer or employee of the Company, or had any relationship requiring disclosure by the Company under Item 404 of Regulation S-K, promulgated under the Securities and Exchange Act of 1934, as amended.
+During 2018, no member of the Company under Item 404 of Regulation S-K, promulgated under the Securities and Exchange Act of 1934, as amended.